hkolano/onr-dynamics-julia/notes.md

 Started adding frames for COM and COB for the arm base frame, but couldn't figure out how to get the transform.

 10/22: one dof works!
 Still trying to make sure the buoyancy and gravity for the bas

+10/28:

+sim_main_wvirtualmass.ipynb is for trying out different added mass values in different directions.

+alpha_seabotix_virtualmasses.urdf is the urdf for the same.